 When you think about starting your own business, you have a million questions racing through your mind: How to build a team of professionals?
-How to launch a startup?
+How to launch a SaaS startup?
 What is my niche?
 How to develop a startup business plan?
 How to avoid startup pitfalls?

 Launching your own business comes with a number of risks and potential pitfalls that can pull the whole project down.
 As the web and mobile development agency, we have experienced it first hand during cooperation with our clients from all over the world.

 We’ve worked with dozens of teams over the past seven years and the experience we’ve gained was extremely rewarding for our team.
 However, the journey has been also filled with mistakes, negative experiences, and overtime hours.
 This helped us to make certain conclusions and learn lessons that we would like to share with you.

 SaaS pre-launch is important.
 At the initial stage of your project launch, make sure you work closely with a business analyst (BA) and a graphic designer.
 While BA will be responsible for market analysis and determining a number of mockups, the designer will be in charge of your product visual concept.
 Don’t save money on these experts as very often good ideas are ruined because of a bad design.

 Estimate the project

 It is considered that project estimates can be a waste of time as the requirements can change anytime, new features can be added as well as the new team members can join the company.
 However, it is the crucial step from idea inception to execution.
 At this stage, developers give a ballpark estimate of the project scope.

 Our company has been working with a client who had analyzed several competitors and found dozens of features he wanted to implement in his software product.
 He was so inspired that he requested all of them in one app at once.
 We have carefully estimated the costs, time, and labor required to complete the project.
 Our team explained to the client that it would take at least 1,5 years for the development team to deliver this software.
 The great amount of features the client requested, required the pots of money as well.